kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 These "community" images do no appear in image listings for a user until that user has accepted the image.

+This new feature is a simple extension of the current image sharing functionality.
+The sharing is achieved using existing image membership mechanisms, and remains consistent with the associated rules.

 Problem description
 ===================

-Currently, images must either be public, private or shared.
-There is no provision for an image to be available for use by users other than the owner of the image without making the image either public or explicitly shared by the owner of the image with other users.
+Currently, there is no provision for an image to be available for use by users other than the owner of the image, unless the image is either made public or explicitly shared by the owner of the image with other users.
 If the number of users who require access to the image is large, the overhead of explicit sharing can become a burden on the owner of the image.

+Public images appear in ``image-list`` for all users, which can be undesirable, as shown in the following section.

 Use cases